 - Negotiating during a merger, acquisition, or sale of your business

-Your P&L is focused on examining the actual operational efficiency of your company by assessing profit margins in the outset.
+Your Profit and Loss is focused on examining the actual operational efficiency of your company by assessing profit margins in the outset.
 Some of the lingo can be daunting when you’re not using it each day.
 So let’s start with the definitions.

 “Gross margin is money left after subtracting the cost of the goods sold from the net sales and can be a dollar value (gross profit) or a percentage value.